RaulMerelli/Window-HWnd-Utilility/README.md

 Set a custom level of trasparency or a custom title bar name on any Win32 Window which you know the hWnd.
 Set a custon level of trasparency on the taskbar (Any Windows versions) and the start menu (Only Win10) without even knowing the hWnd.

+From the hWnd you can also maximize, minimize, restore, close or destroy.